csa5040/facebook-page-post-scraper/README.md

 Multiple pages can be scraped at once with the Python 2.7 script `get_fb_posts_fb_page_list.py`.
 You must fill in the App ID and App Secret in the same way as for the single page script.
 You must provide the script an input file, e.g. `list.txt`, where each line is a Page ID of a Facebook Page you want to scrape.
 You then start the scraper with:

-    python get_fb_posts_fb_page_list --file list.txt
+    python get_fb_posts_fb_page_list --file list.txt --maxtokens 40

 Each page will be saved in JSON format in the directory you run the script.
-Each post is a JSON object inside of a JSON array for the page.
+Each post is a JSON object inside of a JSON array for the page. the --maxtokens switch is optional, but will default to not scraping posts that contain more than 40 tokens.

 ### Scrape Posts from Open Group